If I Have Oral Sex, Will I Still be a Virgin?

 So the better question may be – Do you think oral sex is safer than vaginal sex?

 In a national survey done by the Kaiser Foundation, 26% of sexually active teens between the ages of 15 and 17 believed that they can’t get HIV by having oral sex.
 Unfortunately, this is not true.

 What sexually transmitted diseases/infections could you get from oral sex?

 The answer – just about all of them.
-According to the CDC, oral sex can spread syphilis, gonorrhea, HIV, HPV, genital herpes, chlamydia, trichomoniasis and possibly hepatitis C.
+According to the CDC, oral sex can spread syphilis, gonorrhea, chlamydia, HIV, HPV, and herpes.

 Though condoms or dental dams may reduce the risk of STDs during oral sex, the best way to protect yourself is to only have sex (of any form including oral) in a mutually monogamous relationship.
 That’s when you both only ever have any kind of sex with each other, like in marriage.

 If you’re thinking about having oral sex with someone, maybe the best question isn’t – Will I still be a virgin?
 Maybe better questions would be – Why do I want to have oral sex?
 Am I ready for the emotional commitment that comes with any kind of sexual activity?
 Is this a safe relationship?
 Am I putting myself at risk for an STD?